ppeble/emissary-ingress.dev/content/en/docs/3.7/howtos/configure-communications.md

 ### Using an L7 Load Balancer to Terminate TLS

-In this scenario, a layer 7 load balancer ahead of $productName$ will terminate TLS, so $productName$ will always see HTTP with a known good `X-Forwarded-Protocol`.
+In this scenario, a layer 7 load balancer ahead of Emissary will terminate TLS, so Emissary will always see HTTP with a known good `X-Forwarded-Protocol`.
 We'll use that to route HTTPS and redirect HTTP.

 ```yaml
 ---